romano-w/CaptionQA/docs/living_roadmap.md

 - ✅ README trimmed + Vast workflow + baseline metrics documented – 2025-11-16.
 - ✅ Ran both caption + QA baselines on Vast dev-mini; metrics captured in `data/eval/.../summary.json` and README – 2025-11-16.
 - ⏳ Decide on docs approach (README vs. GitHub Pages) and set up a skeleton if using Pages.
-- ⏳ Prototype QA normalization (string cleanup, keyword sets) and measure impact on dev-mini accuracy.
+- ✅ Prototype QA normalization (string cleanup, keyword sets) and measure impact on dev-mini accuracy – 2025-11-16.

 ### 1-2 Weeks
 - ⏳ Iterate on prompts/configs using reduced manifests, then run the full 360x dev-mini set.